Hong Kong faces 24th weekend of protest after student's death

-HONG KONG (Reuters) - Hong Kong protesters are planning a 24th straight weekend of pro-democracy rallies, including inside shopping malls across the Chinese-ruled city on Sunday, some of which have started peacefully in recent weeks and descended into violent chaos.
+HONG KONG, Nov 9 (Reuters) - Hong Kong protesters are planning a 24th straight weekend of pro-democracy rallies, including inside shopping malls across the Chinese-ruled city on Sunday, some of which have started peacefully in recent weeks and descended into violent chaos.

 Protesters have also called for a general strike on Monday and for people to block public transport, calls that have come to nothing in the past.